buzzin0609/supersand/README.md

 ###Prerequisites

-You need Node JS on your computer and that's it.
+You need Node JS (and npm) installed on your computer.
+To check, type `npm -v` in a command console and you should get something link `3.8.2` as the output.

 ###Install